softquantus/research/genomaHhibridpipeline.md

 The script fuses *systems* and *science*: queue time-outs, retries, and busy/idle bookkeeping model real cloud orchestration, not notebook-level experiments.

 ### 4.2 Hardware-agnostic load balancing
-By falling back to GPUs/CPUs when QPUs are saturated, the pipeline guarantees forward progress—an approach advocated in recent QPU scheduling literature citeturn0search3.
+By falling back to GPUs/CPUs when QPUs are saturated, the pipeline guarantees forward progress—an approach advocated in recent QPU scheduling literature.

 ### 4.3 Fault tolerance
-Tasks that raise exceptions are retried up to three times and counted; such accounting echoes fault-tolerant execution engines in modern data platforms citeturn0search8.
+Tasks that raise exceptions are retried up to three times and counted; such accounting echoes fault-tolerant execution engines in modern data platforms.

 ### 4.4 Genomics use-case
-Demonstrates that a *qubit-bounded* circuit plus classical layers can already tackle multi-population genotype classification, a problem space where classical ML often battles high-dimensional sparsity citeturn1search3turn1search5.
+Demonstrates that a *qubit-bounded* circuit plus classical layers can already tackle multi-population genotype classification, a problem space where classical ML often battles high-dimensional sparsity.

 ### 4.5 Research convergence
-The code reflects current findings that SEL ansätze mitigate barren plateaus while retaining expressivity citeturn0search8, and that PCA-compressed SNP signals remain predictive when fed into QNNs citeturn1search7.
+The code reflects current findings that SEL ansätze mitigate barren plateaus while retaining expressivity, and that PCA-compressed SNP signals remain predictive when fed into QNNs.

 ---